 doctrine, and conduct?"
 We then ask if they intend to live as faithful followers of Christ and commit to our life together.

-We are part of The Evangelical Covenant Church, a movement around the wold that has roots in apostolic Christianity.
+We are part of The Evangelical Covenant Church, a movement around the world that has roots in apostolic

+Christianity.
 We are a Reformation church, a part of the Church universal, and an evangelical church.
-In that heritage, we share
+In that heritage,

-certain central beliefs, which draw us together in faith and fellowship and make possible a freedom among us on
+we share certain central beliefs, which draw us together in faith and fellowship and make possible a freedom among